Sustainability

 Shipping - Finished Goods

-In 2023, our downstream distribution of wine and food emitted 1.3256 tCO2e, a significant reduction from 5.0559 tCO2e in 2022.
+Our distribution emissions remained relatively low in 2024, totaling 1.33 tCO₂e, supported by local deliveries and regional distribution networks.
 Canada Post introduced carbon-neutral shipping, meaning emissions from direct-to-consumer shipments are now counted as 0 tCO2e.
 Additionally, we discontinued food delivery services through third-party providers like SkipTheDishes and DoorDash, further reducing emissions.

 Employee Commuting